-Haven Drive Middle School's Comprehensive School Site Safety Plan was last revised by school administrators, staff representatives, parents, and school board approved February 18, 2020, to ensure the protection of students, staff, school, and school property to establish a climate that is conducive to learning.
-All staff members and parents have access to the plan and an annual review of the school site safety policies is conducted.
-Key elements of the safety plan include: developing consistency in behavior expectations, site safety and maintenance, and disaster response training.
+Bear Mountain Elementary School's Comprehensive School Site Safety Plan was last revised by school administrators, staff representatives, parents, community members, and board approved on February 16, 2020 to ensure the protection of students, staff, school property, as well as establish a climate that is conducive to learning.
+All staff members and parents have access to the plan and annually review the school site safety policies.
+Key elements of the safety plan include: developing consistency in behavior expectations, site safety and maintenance, and training in disaster response.

 The school is in compliance with all laws, rules, and regulations pertaining to hazardous materials and state earthquake standards.
-Fire drills are held once a month while earthquake and lock down drills are held quarterly.
-In the event of an emergency, the school's Disaster Preparedness Plan has clearly defined procedures to accommodate crisis situations.
+Fire drills are held once a month, earthquake drills held quarterly and lock-down drills are held once a trimester.
+In the event of an emergency, the school's Disaster Preparedness Plan has clearly defined procedures to accommodate crisis situations and emergency supplies are available.

-Students are supervised throughout the day by certificated and classified employees.
+Students are supervised throughout the day by certificated and classified employees when on campus.
 There is a designated area for student drop-off and pick-up in front of the school.
-Visitors register at the office, have their ID's checked through our district "RAPTOR" monitoring system, and receive a Haven Drive visitor badge that must be displayed at all times.
-Additional precautions have been implemented since the beginning of the COVID-19 crisis in March 2020 including plastic barriers, sanitizing stations, temperature and wellness checks, as well as revised entry and exit procedures and modification of shared space use on campus.
-A significant impact of our safety precautions has been the implementation of a hybrid work schedule for many of our staff members.
+All visitors must check-in and register in the office using our district visitor management system, Raptor.
+Additional precautions have been implemented since the beginning of the COVID-19 crisis in March including plastic barriers, sanitizing stations, temperature and wellness checks, as well as revised entry and exit procedures and modification of shared space use on campus.